-The Doberman Pinscher is one of the most iconic dog breeds to originate from Germany.
-These large working dogs are loyal and fearless, making them some of the world’s best guard dogs.
+The Doberman Pinscher is one of the most iconic dog breeds to originate out of Germany.
+Not only are they highly capable large working dogs, but are also loyal and fearless, making them some of the world’s best guard dogs.

 But are Doberman Pinschers smart?
 Dobermans are some of the smartest dog breeds in the world.
-In fact, they’re the 5th most intelligent dog breed according to canine psychologist Stanley Coren.
-They shine with all dimensions of dog intelligence, including: obedience/working, adaptive and instinctive intelligence.
+In fact, they’re the 5th most intelligent dog breed according to canine psychologist and pHD, Stanley Coren.
+While Dobermans are adaptive learners, they also have the instinctive intelligence to guard and protect the pack.

 The Doberman Pinscher is a highly capable dog.
-There’s a reason why they make fantastic police and military dogs – in addition to being loving companions.
-Let’s examine what makes these dogs intelligent.
+There’s a reason why they make some of the top police and military dogs – in addition to being loving companions.
+Let’s examine what really makes these pinscher dogs intelligent.